— John Wayne

-In another episode, they demonstrated that it is quite possible to break through a standard door by force, even against deadbolts.
-The only reason the deadbolt held fast in the show was that the build team had used a stronger set of screws than the standard; had they used the standard screws, Jamie likely would have broken through the door on the first try.
+- In another episode, they demonstrated that it is quite possible to break through a standard door by force, even against deadbolts.
+The only reason the hotel chain held fast in the show was that the build team had used a stronger set of screws than the standard; had they used the standard screws, Jamie likely would have broken through the door on the first try.

 - This is the entire point of breaching charges - blowing in the door.
 May cross into There Was a Door when the team using the charges decides to use the wall instead of the door because the people inside will most likely have guns trained on the doors.